Chile

 .
 The largest earthquake ever recorded - a 9.5 on the Richter scale - took place near Valdivia, Chile in 1960.
 The shake lasted roughly eleven to thirteen minutes, and overall claimed anywhere from 1,000 to 6,000 lives

 The street food is to die for!
-Savory sopaipillas, empanadas, completo hot dogs, candied peanuts, fresh juices, crates of candies and chips...there’s almost no need to ever go to an actual restaurant!
+Savoury sopaipillas, empanadas, completo hot dogs, candied peanuts, fresh juices, crates of candies and chips...there’s almost no need to ever go to an actual restaurant!

 -